What can we do to preserve our memory?

 Our study involves:

-- Six Months of Supervised exercise, 4 days per week, 1 hour per session, at a location convenient for you
+- Six Months of Supervised exercise, 4 days per week, 1 hour per session, classes via Zoom in your own home

 - A saliva sample and blood draw at your first visit and final visit

-- Cognitive tests, physical tests, exercise stress test, and an MRI at baseline and after 6 months of exercise
+- Cognitive tests, physical tests, exercise stress test, and an MRI at baseline and after 6 months of exercis

 Open enrollment and can begin at any time